David-Lor/RDR2-SimpleGangWar/README.md

 - `ShowBlipsOnPeds`: if true, each spawned ped will have a blip on the map (true/false)
 - `DropWeaponOnDead`: if false, dead peds won't drop their weapons - they will remain stick to their bodies (true/false)
 - `RemoveDeadPeds`: if true, mark dead peds as no longer needed, making the game handle their cleanup (true/false)
+- Intervals: SimpleGangWar code runs in a loop, and between loop executions there is a delay.
+  This delay can be configured with the `Interval` settings, specifying time in ms.
+  The given times are valid, but may be changed to alter the behaviour of the script or to solve certain problems.
+  The higher the delay, the less responsive and slow the mod will work (which may result in slower spawn rate of peds).
+  There are two Interval settings available, depending on the context:
-- `IdleInterval`: delay between loop runs, when battle is not running, in ms
+    - `IdleInterval`: when battle is not
-- `BattleInterval`: delay between loop runs, when battle is running, in ms
+    - `BattleInterval`: when battle is running

 ## Known bugs